Kittitas County, Washington

 - 1998 - The Kittitas Valley Event Center is completed and hosts the county fair

-This timeline provides a condensed summary of the historical journey of Kittitas County, Washington.
+This timeline provides a concise overview of the key events in the history of Kittitas County, Washington.